luan/vimfiles/README.md

 ## Notes

-Be sure to always edit the vimrc using `,v`, which opens the vimrc in the .vim folder.
+Be sure to always edit the vimrc using `,vi`, which opens the vimrc in the .vim folder.
 Vim has a nasty habit of overriding symlinks.

 ## Plugin Installation / Requirements